swcarpentry/board/executive-director.md

 Actual Job Responsibilities
 ---------------------------

-* Planning and operation of annual budget to provide for board approval
+* Planning and operation of annual budget to provide for Steering Committee approval

 * Establishing employment, administrative and volunteer policies and procedures for all functions and for the day-to-day operation of the